wangziqi2013/wangziqi2013.github.io/_posts/2021-08-26-typed-archi.markdown

 Instruction opcodes are virtualized using a lookup table before the ALU stage of the pipeline.
 The lookup table is a small content-addressable memory that uses the type of the two operands as well as the opcode itself as the key, and the output is the concrete operation.
+The table lookup may produce three possible outcomes: Either both operands are integers, and the operation is an integer operation, or both operands are floating pointer numbers, and the operation is an FP operation, or the types are composite or incompatible (int and float), which requires software involvement to perform a high-level operation and/or type casts.